Jodus-Melodus/Dev-Playbook/ProjectSetup.md

 Replace `<project name>` and `<executable file name>` with your desired names.

 4. Press `F1` and type the following, followed by an enter: `Cmake: Configure`
+5. Select the compiler you want to use.
-5. Press `F1` and type the following, followed by an enter: `Cmake: Build`
+6. Press `F1` and type the following, followed by an enter: `Cmake: Build`
-6. Use the `⚙️Build` button to build your project, the `🪲` button to debug your project, and the `▶️` button to run your project, located in the status bar at the bottom left.
+7. Use the `⚙️Build` button to build your project, the `🪲` button to debug your project, and the `▶️` button to run your project, located in the status bar at the bottom left.